All Episodes

 He knows his history.

-That's he knows his history, and he knows he only picked people of similar events.
+He knows his history, and he knows he only picked people of similar age.

 Why didn't he pick somebody that could win before the Supreme Court or not get overturned on appeal?